Florennum/ConservationMode/README.md

 A:The legacy branch uses the old scheme of doing things.
 For example when you execute the script you are in lets say a "manager mode" and in there you can use the options until you exit.

-Q:Wait, why did u decide to make this a legacy branch?
+Q:Wait, why did u decide to make this the main branch?

 A1: Because I can.